15 Feb 2 weeks in Myanmar: the ultimate itinerary

 Taking the bus in Myanmar: the pros and cons

-Taking the bus is the cheapest way to go from one place to another in Myanmar.
+The cheapest way to go from one place to another in Myanmar is to take the bus.
 If you do not have much budget, this is definitely the best option for you!

 The price for the bus tickets varies from 12 to 23 USD depending on the company, if you book economy or business/VIP, and how far is the destination.
 Those buses are quite comfortable.
 The bus companies are usually providing a blanket and drinking water in Economy/Express bus.
 If you book a VIP bus you can get a blanket, drinking water, a soft drink, and a towel (+ toothpaste and toothbrush for night buses).
 The bus drivers will take breaks along the way, which will allow you to buy food if needed and use the bathroom.